 Recently, however, Patinkin had to leave his upstate New York home for Los Angeles (he is an actor, after all).
 That meant leaving his beloved Becky in the care of his son, Gideon, who also records the many wonderful posts Patinkin and his equally amazing wife Kathryn Grody have been uploading to social media (bless you, Gideon!).

 “Do you trust me to look after your dog?”
-Gideon asks his father in a video posted the actor’s social media accounts, just in time for Rosh Hashanah.
+Gideon asks his father in a video posted to the actor’s social media accounts, just in time for Rosh Hashanah.
 (A Jewish New Year’s gift for us?
 I’m choosing to believe that it is!)

 “I know that if you don’t, you don’t want to be around when I come home,” Patinkin responds emotionally as he packs a bag for the trip, his first flight since Covid began.